 We have agreements with two principal strategic distribution partners, ADP and Wellpoint, to market and service our insurance products through their sales forces and insurance agencies.
-For the year ended December 31, 2007, we generated \$40.4 million of base direct premiums written through ADP and \$58.8 million of base direct premiums written through Wellpoint.
-The base direct premiums written for ADP and Wellpoint were 11.6% and 16.9% of total base direct premiums written during 2007, respectively.
+For the year ended December 31, 2007, we generated \$40.4 million of base direct premiums written through ADP and \$58.8 million of base direct premiums written through ADP and \$58.8 million of base direct premiums written for ADP and Wellpoint were 11.6% and 16.9% of total base direct premiums written during 2007, respectively.
 Our agreement with ADP is not exclusive, and ADP may terminate the agreement without cause upon 120 days' notice.
-Although our distribution agreements with Wellpoint are exclusive, Wellpoint may terminate its agreements with us if the rating of our insurance subsidiary (ECIC) were to be downgraded and we are not able to provide coverage through a carrier with an A.M.
-Best financial strength rating of "B++" or better.
-Wellpoint may also terminate its agreements with us without cause upon 60 days' notice.
-The termination of any of these agreements, our failure to maintain good relationships with our principal strategic distribution partners or their failure to successfully market our products may materially reduce our revenues and have a material adverse effect on our results of operations if we are unable to replace the principal strategic distribution partners with other distributors that produce comparable premiums.
+Although our distribution agreements with Wellpoint are exclusive, Wellpoint may terminate its agreements with wellpoint are exclusive, Wellpoint may terminate its agreements with us if the rating of our insurance subsidiary (ECIC) were to be downgraded and we are not able to provide coverage through a carrier with an A.M.
+Best financial strength rating of "B++" or better .
+Wellpoint may also terminate its agreements, our failure to maintain good relationships with our principal strategic distribution partners or their failure to successfully market our products may materially reduce our revenues and have a material adverse effect on our results of operations if we are unable to replace the principal strategic distribution partners with other distributors that produce comparable premiums.
 In addition, we are subject to the risk that our principal strategic distribution partners may face financial difficulties, reputational issues or problems with respect to their own products and services, which may lead to decreased sales of our products and services.
 Moreover, if either of our principal strategic distribution partners consolidates or aligns itself with another company or changes its products that are currently offered with our workers' compensation insurance product, we may lose business or suffer decreased revenues.